Can we shrink our energy footprint?

 However, as the authors acknowledge, the study doesn't evaluate the multiple impacts not associated with energy use, such as water scarcity, habitat conversion for agriculture, soil erosion, consumption of finite and renewable resources, pollution, and multiple other factors influencing sustainability.
 The authors themselves say, "the results are thus of limited use for guiding specific local and national actions to reduce ecological impacts effectively and holistically."

-A more comprehensive 2018 study of all the factors contributing to a decent quality of life found that currently no country in the world provides one without transgressing "planetary boundaries", in other words, in an environmentally sustainable way.
+A 2018 study (by some of the same authors) of all the factors contributing to a decent quality of life, found that on the basis of comprehensive data from 2011, no country in the world has so far been able to provide one without transgressing "planetary boundaries", in other words, in an environmentally sustainable way.
 The authors concluded that ensuring social benefits, such as high quality universal education, over and above physical comfort and security, "could require a level of resource use that is two to six times the sustainable level".
+The current study now provides a theoretical path to sustainable energy use for a larger population, but also demonstrates how great the challenge is.

 Reversing the trajectory